 "The Park District does NOT create projects in response to private donations.
 Projects are prioritized through a public budget process adopted by the elected Park District Board.
 Although the Regional Parks Foundation was approached with a generous donation offer in 2021 for this trail, no agreement has been finalized and no funding has been accepted by either RPF or the Park District, because the project is still being vetted by the Park District's Board of Directors."

-No. This project has been discussed publicly for over four years.
+No. This project has been discussed publicly for over five years.
 Here is every public event on the record:

 • January 2022: Site field visit with EBRPD Board Directors Echols and Rosario